Last Updated Thursday, July 8, 2021

 Council will continue to hold regular meetings using remote meeting technology.
 Following a ministerial order issued by the Province on March 26, the public will be unable to attend these meetings in person, but you are encouraged to watch upcoming Council meetings online.
 Click here to watch Council meetings live or view recorded meetings.

-Please read this important information from Elk Valley Hospital Physicians.
+Please read these important bulletins from Elk Valley Hospital Physicians.

 COVID-19 Information Line - 1- 888-COVID19 (1-888-268-4319) The line is for non-health COVID-19 information.
 It’s open seven days a week, from 8:30 a.m. to 9 p.m.
 MST